-Since 1993, the Fairfax Collegiate Summer Program has provided challenging and engaging courses in writing, mathematics, science, test prep, public speaking, computer science, engineering, technology, design, and filmmaking.
+Since 1993, the Fairfax Collegiate Summer Program has provided challenging and engaging courses in writing, mathematics, science, public speaking, test prep, engineering, computer science, filmmaking, design, and technology.

-Small classes are available both in-person at locations throughout Northern Virginia, and online via Zoom classroom software.
+Small classes are available both in-person at locations throughout Northern Virginia, and online via Zoom.
 Courses are built around creative activities that are captivating and entertaining, as well as informative.

 Over 4,000 students attend Fairfax Collegiate programs each year.
 Register today to reserve your child's opportunity for academic and creative growth at Fairfax Collegiate.